thesilentelegy/tempo-schedule/README.md

-# tempo-schedule
+# tempo-lite
-A minimalist schedule app
+A productivity app with style